 I am a first-generation college graduate whose family was not well-off.
 Without going into a great amount of detail here, I’ll just say that, to the extent that I have achieved anything as a student and in my profession, I have been very, very lucky, and none of it would have happened if I had not (very reluctantly) decided to go to college in the first place.
 Something I tell all of my students at some point in the semester is, “Do not take this for granted.”

-Among my academic interests are American and Latin American literature, Modernism and Postmodernism, New World writing and culture, narrative theory, and the teaching of composition.
+Among my academic interests are American and Latin American literature, Modernism and Postmodernism, New World writing and culture, theories of the Baroque and neo-Baroque, narrative theory, and the teaching of composition.
 I’m also working on a book, whose title is also the title of this blog, that examines fictional and historical narratives and visual depictions of consensual interracial relations from throughout the Americas and argues that the textual and visual rhetorics of these narratives serve as a kind of allegory for the emergence of a still-evolving New World culture.

 I am an “it’s the journey and not the destination” kind of traveler.
 I have not traveled extensively, but I certainly enjoy it when I get the chance to go somewhere.
 Mexico is a favorite destination.
 Indeed, Mexico City is a long-running intellectual and emotional preoccupation of mine.

 I am married to Megan, who is a marvelous (and, with me, a marvelously-patient) woman.
 We have a son, Benjamin, born in 2017.

 I also have two daughters from my previous marriage, one of whom is married and has recently made me a grandfather, and the other of whom will soon graduate from college.
 They have matured into accomplished young women, and I could not be prouder to be their father.

 I of course cannot know why you’re here, but I’m glad you are.